 Most of the time, we don’t question our own beliefs.
 We’re pretty sure what we believe is true – that’s why we believe it!
 Many of us may not even consider ourselves to be people who have Beliefs with a capital B–but we all do!
-Because beliefs are just thoughts we don’t question.
+Beliefs are just thoughts we don’t question.
 Negative thoughts create negative beliefs, positive thoughts create positive beliefs.
 Once you learn how beliefs are created, you can develop intentional beliefs that actually work for you.
 This means you decide on purpose what to believe.